The evolution of wood-burning stoves

 - If You Live In a Smoking Controlled Area - you might want to check first if the town or region you are currently residing in, imposes specific requirements with respect to the allowed levels of smoke.
 For this purpose, you can visit the DEFRA (Department for Environment, Food and Rural Affairs) web-portal in order to familiarize yourself with the smoke regulations that are found to be in place in your area.

 - Building Regulations Compliance - All the stoves must meet UK building regulations.
-There are specific rules and requirements with respect to the fuel type, size of the hearth and the distance of the oven from other fuel sources or high flammable materials.
-You’ll have to seek the advice of a professional installer regarding the way you can accommodate the above mentioned requirements, before purchasing a stove.
+There are specific rules and requirements with respect to the fuel type, size of the hearth and the distance of the oven from other fuel sources or highly flammable materials.
+You’ll have to seek the advice of a professional installer regarding the way you can accommodate the above-mentioned requirements, before purchasing a stove.

-A standard wood burning stove, as well as those which are connected to a boiler can easily cope with heating a small size house.
+A standard wood-burning stove, as well as those which are connected to a boiler, can easily cope with heating a small size house.
 These are easy to move from one place to another, and it does not take too much effort to install the furnaces where it is necessary.
-If you plan to obtain a higher heat capacity from a wood burning stove, then a brick version of this will be preferable.
-In order to provide a more equal distributed heat within the house, the furnace shall be positioned between the rooms, with the cooking part placed in the kitchen and the heating part built in the bedroom or living room.
+If you plan to obtain a higher heat capacity from a wood-burning stove, then a brick version of this will be preferable.
+In order to provide a more equally distributed heat within the house, the furnace shall be positioned between the rooms, with the cooking part placed in the kitchen and the heating part built in the bedroom or living room.
 This way you will make the most out of your stove, fulfilling a twofold objective: food preparation and house heating.